 You’re not obligated by the FLSA to use one type of time tracking system.
 You’re free to choose whichever system to track your employees’ time as long as it’s accurate.
 The system needs to record the employee’s actual hours worked including any breaks.

-Sign up for a free trial to find out how Deputy’s time clock features provide all the functionality you need to ensure that your hourly employees are recording their hours accurately.
+Sign up for a free trial below to find out how Deputy’s time clock features help provide all the functionality you need to ensure that your hourly employees are recording their hours accurately.

 The FLSA allows you to round your employees’ reported time to the nearest specified increment.
 You’re permitted to round your employee’s time up and down.
 For example, if you’re rounding off in 15-minute increments and your employee finishes work at 6.11 p.m., the time should be rounded up to 6.15 p.m.